Laser hair removal Contraindications

 Keloids, (coloured or raised scars)

-In the majority of cases, the use of lasers on these skin conditions should be avoided.
+In the majority of cases, you should avoid the use of lasers on these skin conditions as it is one of the most important laser hair removal contraindications.

 History of haemorrhaging or excessive bleeding

-Lasers use cooling devises and therefore using them on patients with urticaria is not recommended.
+Lasers use cooling devises and we therefore do not recommend to use them on patients with urticaria.

 Chemical or powder burns

-The use of lasers should be avoided in the majority of cases.
+You should not receive a laser treatment in the majority of cases.
 For trauma and firearm burns, the presence of powder under the skin can react violently when exposed to a laser.

 Poor blood circulation (heavy legs syndrome)

 If a vein becomes hard, yellowish and painful, it is probably a superficial phlebitis.
-This condition is considered harmless but you should see your GP to discuss it further.
+This condition is harmless but you should see your GP to discuss it further.
 These hard veins can lead to complications (severe embolism).
-Laser hair removal cannot be used in these areas and an alternative procedure will be proposed.
+Because you can’t use laser hair removal in these areas, we will propose you an alternative procedure.

-With certain temporary contra-indications, laser hair removal may not be possible.
+With certain temporary contra-indications, we consider laser hair removal as not possible.

 Taking of photo-sensitising drugs

 (Antibiotics such as quinolones or cyclines derivatives) and hormonal medications.
 Patients should wait until completing their course of medication before considering laser hair removal.
-Remember to report any medication before starting a laser session; treatment can be adapted or delayed to ensure your health and safety.
+Remember to report any medication before starting a laser session; We can adapt or delay the treatment to ensure your health and safety.

-Recent exposure to the sun or high density ultraviolet light (tanning booths), the use of self-tanning lotions or tanning enhancers (Sun Supplement) means that any laser treatment has to be delayed.
+Recent exposure to the sun or high density ultraviolet light (tanning booths), the use of self-tanning lotions or tanning enhancers (Sun Supplement) means that you should delay any laser treatment.
 Recent tanning can lead to skin burns as it diverts a portion of the laser light energy to the enhanced melanin in the skin.

 You are on a specific regime of vitamin A and/or carotene